mikee47/ConfigDB/README.rst

 Like a regular C++ *union*, a :cpp:class:`ConfigDB::Union` object has one or more object types overlaid in the same storage space.
 The size of the object is therefore governed by the size of the largest type stored.
 A `uint8_t` property tag indicates which type is stored.

-The code generator produces an **asXXX** method for each type of object which can be stored.
+The code generator produces an **asXXX** method for each type of object or property which can be stored.
 The application is responsible for checking which type is present via :cpp:func:`ConfigDB::Union::getTag`; if the wrong method is called, a runtime assertion will be generated.

 The corresponding Union Updater class has a :cpp:func:`ConfigDB::Union::setTag` method.
 This changes the stored object type and initialises it to default values.
-This is done even if the tag value doesn't change so can be used to 'reset' an object to defaults.
-The code generator produces a **toXXX** method which sets the tag and returns the appropriate object type.
+This is done even if the tag value doesn't change.
+The code generator produces a **toXXX** method which sets the tag and returns the appropriate object or property :cpp:class:`ConfigDB::Accessor` type.

 Note that the root database object may also be a union.
 For example::